Upwind summation by parts finite difference methods for large scale elastic wave simulations in 3D complex geometries: Numerical simulations in 3D

+To deal with the discontinuity of the medium at $x= 1$~km we decompose the domain into two sub-blocks, with block1: $0\le x\le 1 $~km and block2: $1\le x\le 6$~km, discretise each sub-block and couple the solutions across the interface weakly using penalties.
+In the thin low velocity (soft) upper-layer, block1, we use the grid size $h_x = 62.5$ m, in the $x$-direction and set the uniform grid size $h_y = h_z = h= 100$ m in the $y$- and $z$-direction.
+In the the hard lower-half-space we use the uniform grid size $h_x=h_y = h_z = h = 100$ m in all directions.
+At this mesh resolution, the discritisation generates about 25 million degrees of freedom (DoF) for the evolving unknown vector field, and about 39 million DoF needed to store the mesh, material parameters, the Jacobian and metric parameters.

+To evaluate the results of our schemes, simulated data is compared at the receiver, labelled station $6$ and $9$ in the LOH1 documentation \cite{Seismowine}, located on the face $F_{q,0}$ at the locations $(0,7.348,7.348)$ and $(0,8.647,8.647)$ relative to the epicentre $(0,0,0)$.

+In Figure \ref{fig:LOH1_6_all}, the numerical solutions are compared with the exact solution for upwind operators of order $2,3,4,5,6,7,8,9$.
+Note that the numerical solutions converge to the exact solution as the order of accuracy increases.
+At this mesh resolution, the accuracy of the solution becomes nearly optimal for the 6th order accurate upwind SBP operator.
+It would have been expected that the highest order accurate operator, upwind order 9, would yield the smallest error when compared with the exact solution.
+However, this is not the case.
+Beyond the 6th order accurate upwind SBP operator, the higher order accurate SBP operators do not necessarily improve the accuracy of numerical solution for the upwind SBP operators.
+This is consistent with the numerical dispersion relation analysis perform in Section \ref{sec:dsipersion_relation}.
+See also the numerical dispersion plots displayed in Figure \ref{fig:dispersion_all}.

-In Figure \ref{fig:LOH1_6}, it can be seen that both the upwind and traditional schemes have comparable accuracy for the benchmark at $100$ m grid resolution.
-Both of these schemes approximate the analytical solution, with certain peaks in the data containing discrepancies between the numerical and analytical solutions, such as the peak at $\approx 4.3s$ in the $V_z$ data at station 6.
-Upon refinement to the $h=50$ m grid resolution in Figure \ref{fig:LOH1_6}, the numerical solutions have converged in most areas of the seismograph.
-There are some areas of minor disagreements, like the zoomed-in portion of $V_z$ at station 6, where the upwind operator aligns with the analytical solution better than the traditional operator.
-A similar result is seen in Figure \ref{fig:LOH1_9} in the appendix.
-The quantitative envelop misfit and phase misfit \cite{Kristekova_etal2009, Kristekova_etal2006} for these stations are below $\% 1$ for upwind operator and below $\% 2$ for the traditional operators.
+In Figures \ref{fig:LOH1_6}--\ref{fig:LOH1_6_50m} we compare the analytical solution with specifically the numerical seismograms for the 6th order upwind SBP operator and the 6th order traditional SBP operator, at two mesh resolutions.
+In Figure \ref{fig:LOH1_6}, it can be seen that both the upwind and traditional schemes have relatively comparable accuracy for the benchmark at $100$ m grid resolution.
+Both of these schemes approximate the analytical solution, with certain peaks in the data containing discrepancies between the numerical and analytical solutions, such as the peak at $\approx 6s$ in the $V_x$ data at station 6.
+We note however that the upwind SBP numerical seismogram matches the analytical solution better than the traditional SBP numerical seismogram in most parts of the solution.